ranyasinha/HOUSE-PRICE-PREDICTION-PROJECT/README.md

-House Price Prediction Using Linear Regression
+House Price Prediction Using Linear Regression:

 A complete end-to-end Machine Learning project that predicts house prices based on features like rooms, area, bathrooms, age, and location.
 This project demonstrates data cleaning, EDA, preprocessing, model training, evaluation, and visualization using Python and Scikit-learn.

 Project Overview